pippinbarr/cart263-2020/slides/pizzicato/pizzicato.md

 }
 ```

-- To actually harness something like this we need to know more about audio programming that I do personally, though see the notes for an example of generating a sine wave and perlin noise
+- To actually harness something like this we would need to know quite a lot about audio programming!

 ???

+- I don't know much at all about audio programming, however, we can play with it at least a little intuitively...
 - Here is a sine wave...

 ```javascript